Klagarge/BachelorThesis-OTSecurity/02-main/comm/modbus.typ

 } // END OF HEADER

 = Modbus  <subj:comm-modbus>
 Modbus is a communication protocol developed by Modicon in 1979 #cite(<Wikipedia-Modbus2024>).
 It involves a Modbus Master requesting data from a Modbus Slave.
-The client (master) sends a request to read or write data to a server (slave).
-Modbus was originally designed for serial communication (call Modbus #gls("rtu", long: false)).
-It has since been adapted for use over #gls("tcp", long: false)/#gls("ip", long: false) (call Modbus #gls("tcp", long: false)).
+The client (master) sends a request to read from or write data to a server (slave).
+Modbus was originally designed for serial communication (called Modbus #gls("rtu", long: false)).
+It has since been adapted for use over #gls("tcp", long: false)/#gls("ip", long: false) (called Modbus #gls("tcp", long: false)).

 == Modbus #gls("rtu", long: false)
-Modbus with #gls("rtu") is a serial communication, compacted, binary representation of the data.
-It transported on physical layer RS232 or RS485.
+Modbus with #gls("rtu") is a serial, compacted, binary representation of the data.
+It is transported on the physical layer RS232 or RS485.
 Modbus #gls("rtu") includes a #gls("crc")-16 bits checksum for error detection.

 #tablex(
   columns: (1fr, 1fr),